Central City, Kentucky

 Central City is a home rule-class city in Muhlenberg County, Kentucky, in the United States.
-The population was 5,978 at the 2010 census.
-It is also the largest city in the county and the principal community in the Central City Micropolitan Statistical Area, which includes all of Muhlenberg County.
+The population was 5,819 at the 2020 census.
+It is the largest city in the county and the principal community in the Central City Micropolitan Statistical Area, which includes all of Muhlenberg County.

 History

-The site of present-day Central City was originally known as Morehead's Horse Mill after local resident Charles S. Morehead's steam-powered gristmill.
+The site of present-day Central City was originally known as "Morehead's Horse Mill" after local resident Charles S. Morehead's steam-powered gristmill.
 A larger community began to develop after the 1870 advent of the Elizabethtown and Paducah Railroad.
-A post office was constructed the next year in 1871 and called Owensboro Junction after the projected 1872 completion of the Owensboro and Russellville Railroad.
-By 1873, the settlement was large enough to be incorporated by the state legislature as Stroud City, after local landowner John Stroud.
+A post office was constructed the next year in 1871 and called "Owensboro Junction" after the projected 1872 completion of the Owensboro and Russellville Railroad.
+By 1873, the settlement was large enough to be incorporated by the state legislature as "Stroud City", after local landowner John Stroud.

-The same year, however, the du Pont's Central Coal and Iron Company began operation in the area and became so vital to the local economy that the city was reïncorporated in 1882 as Central City.
+The same year, however, the du Ponts' Central Coal and Iron Company began operation in the area and became so vital to the local economy that the city was reïncorporated in 1882 as "Central City".
 Recessions replaced the E&P and the O&R with a procession of different companies, including the Owensboro and Nashville Railway, but the two rights of way always remained in separate hands, keeping Central City an important regional hub for the Illinois Central and the L&N, with train yards, roundhouses, and even an elevated rail station.
-Coal was mined from nearby fields, prompting explosions such as one in 1912 that killed 5 workers.
+Coal was mined from nearby fields, prompting explosions such as one in 1912 that killed five workers.

 The expansion of automotive traffic in the early 20th century reduced some of Central City's importance, but it continues to service mainline freight traffic on the Paducah and Louisville Railway and trunk-line service for CSX from Madisonville to the Paradise Combined Cycle Plant, minutes south of the city.

-Central City is the only city in Muhlenberg County that allows liquor to be sold by package stores and by the drink in restaurants seating at least 100 persons.
-Muhlenberg County is dry.